nmattei/cmps3140/_projects/project2.md

 Navigate over to the [Berkeley Site for the PacMan Projects](https://inst.eecs.berkeley.edu/~cs188/fa18/projects.html).  **Note:** There are a number of versions of these projects.
 Please make sure you are following the links from the course website!

-We'll be doing the third project: [Multiagent Search](https://inst.eecs.berkeley.edu/~cs188/fa18/project2.html).
-Complete the five questions in the assignment and ensure that your solution passes the autograder.
+We'll be doing the second project: [Search](https://inst.eecs.berkeley.edu/~cs188/fa18/project1.html).
+Complete the eight questions in the assignment and ensure that your solution passes the autograder.

 This project is designed to test both your Python3 knowledge, you ability to work with code written by others, and most importantly, your understanding of search and heuristics.